AnkitRangari/Lok-Sabha-Election-Analysis-/README.md

 - **High Participation Rates:** Women made up 48% of the total voters and 48.32% of the total electors in 2014 and 49% of the total voters and 48.76% of the total electors in 2019 indicating strong female engagement in the electoral process.
 - **Leading States:** Uttar Pradesh stands out with the highest number of women electors 63 million and women voters 36 million in 2014 , in 2019 leading with 67 million women electors and 40 million women voters
-- **Women Candidates:** Uttar Pradesh also leads in terms of women candidates, with 126 women running for office, followed by Maharashtra (69), and in 2019 Uttar Pradesh is still leading followed by Maharashtra
+- **Women Candidates:** Uttar Pradesh also leads in terms of women candidates, with 126 women running for office, followed by Maharashtra 69, and in 2019 Uttar Pradesh is still leading followed by Maharashtra
 - **Voter Turnout:** women voter turn out ratio is around 71% for both the year.
 The top states with the highest women voter turnout ratios are Lakshadweep (88.4%), In contrast, Jammu & Kashmir has the lowest women voter turnout at 48%.

+### 3) Voter Turn out ratio

+The objective is to examine the voter turnout ratio across different constituencies, political parties, and states for year 2014 and 2019.
+By understanding these patterns, we aim to provide valuable insights into voting behavior and identify areas for potential improvement.

+ - **Top Constituencies with High Voter Turnout Ratio:**
+   - The top five constituencies demonstrate impressive engagement levels, with voter turnout ratios exceeding 88% and by 99% in 2019

+ - **Lowest Constituencies with Low Voter Turnout Ratio:**
+   - Conversely, the lowest five constituencies exhibit significantly lower engagement, all below 45%. in 2014 and 2019 as well
+   - These areas require targeted interventions to enhance voter participation and awareness.

+-  **Political Parties' Voter Turnout Trends:**

+   - highest votern turn out%  in 2014 is 88% which adversly increase to 99% in 2019.
+    - On the contrast the lowerst % were 31% and 21%  in 2014 and 2019 representative for the same partie of jammu and Kashmir.

+- **State-wise Voter Turnout Patterns:**
+   - State-wise analysis reveals varied patterns of engagement.
+Highest votern turn out%  in 2014 is 87.8% for Nagaland  which adversly increase to 98% for dadar and nagar haveli in 2019.